TridotsTech/go1_lead/README.md

 ## Go1 Leads

-Pull leads from various sources into ERPNext
+Pull leads from various source into ERPNext

 #### License